karamba3d/K3D_tests/README.md

 In order to run the tests download 'karamba.dll' from https://tinyurl.com/k3d-tests and copy it to '...\KarambaCommon_tests\bin\Debug' and '...\KarambaCommon_tests_GH\bin\Debug'.

-In case it is not yet present on your computer also add 'libiomp5md.dll' to the Debug directories.
+In case it is not already present on your computer also add 'libiomp5md.dll' to the Debug directories.

 Contributing
 ------------